F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 ### Is extended configMap mandatory for Multi-Cluster support?
 Yes.
 Multi-Cluster support only works with extended configmap.

-### Is extended configmap update require CIS restart?
+### Does extended configmap update require CIS restart?
-Yes.It's recommended to restart CIS if any HA configuration or external cluster configurations are updated in extended Configmap.
+No. It's recommended to restart CIS if any HA configuration or external cluster configurations are updated in extended Configmap.
 However CIS restart is not required when updating ratio in the extended Configmap.

+### Does mode update require CIS restart?
+Yes.
+CIS has to be restarted when there is a change in the mode.

 ### How do you add a new cluster?
 To add a new cluster, create a kube-config file with read only permissions.
 Then create a Kubernetes secret using the kube-config file.
 Refer this in secret in the extended ConfigMap to add the new cluster.